vernonstinebaker/FDD.Tools/README.md

 ### Tree Operations

 - **Navigation**: Click nodes to select, tree auto-expands on startup
+- **Search**: Use search field to find nodes with forward/backward navigation and highlighting
+- **History**: Back/forward buttons for intuitive navigation through your exploration path
 - **Context Actions**: Right-click for Add, Edit, Delete operations
 - **Focus Restoration**: Edit operations maintain your selection automatically
+- **Canvas Integration**: Click canvas elements to focus corresponding tree nodes
 - **Keyboard**: Use arrow keys and Enter for navigation

 ## Contributing